MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Using Autopilot with Wi-Fi connection
 - Removed need for USB-C adapters to ethernet reducing hardware needs, by enabling Autopilot to function on Wi-Fi connected devices.

-Now during OOBE, once you connect HoloLens 2 with Wifi, OOBE will check for an autopilot profile for the device.
+Now during OOBE, once you connect HoloLens 2 with Wifi, OOBE will check for an Autopilot profile for the device.
 If one is found it will be used to complete rest of the AAD join and enrollment flow.
-In other words, using ethernet to USB C or wifi to USB C adapter is not a requirement anymore, however they continue to work if provided at beginning of OOBE.
+In other words, using ethernet to USB-C or Wi-Fi to USB-C adapter is not a requirement anymore, however they continue to work if provided at beginning of OOBE.
 Learn more about [Autopilot for HoloLens 2 devices](hololens2-autopilot.md).

 ### Tenantlockdown CSP and Autopilot
 - Keeps devices on the organization's tenant by locking them to the tenant even through device reset or reflash.
 With further security by disallowing account creation in via provisioning.